basarat/typescript-book/docs/types/freshness.md

 ## Freshness
-(Note: you need typescript nightly for this at the moment).

 TypeScript provides a concept of **Freshness** (also called *strict object literal checking*) to make it easier to type check object literals that would otherwise be structurally type compatible.